-Problem Definition 1 is a non-linear programming problem in the general case 2.
-Here, we need to compute the following variables:
+Problem Definition 1 is a non-linear programming problem in the general case.3 Here, we need to compute the following variables:

-(1) a - the number of servers used for each SKU.
-This vector determines the total cost for provisioning the servers.

-(2) B - the tenant scheduling policy.
+- a the number of servers used for each SKU.
+This vector determines the total cost for provisioning the servers. - 2) B the tenant scheduling policy.

 The entire space of solutions does not need to be fully explored since the feasible regions are defined by the \hat{f} characterizing functions and the curves defined by Constraint 1 of Problem Statement 1.
-Since our space of solutions is relatively small, a brute-force solver that explores the non-negative integer space bounded by these curves sufficed for our purposes.
-3 Exploring other approaches is part of future work.
+Since our solution space is relatively small, a brute-force solver that explores the non-negative integer space bounded by these curves sufficed for our purposes.4 Exploring other approaches is part of future work.

-With this brute-force solver and the experimental results from Section II-B, we now have the tools that we need to evaluate our framework.
+With this brute-force solver and the experimental results from Section 2.2, we now have the tools that we need to evaluate our framework.